-3:30 p.m. and 5:00 p.m.
+- Be at work on time every working day.
+Two Rivers' normal operating hours are between 8:00 am and 5:00 pm.
 You are expected to be available to work during the core hours outlined in your offer letter.
-Daily and weekly work schedules may be changed from time-to-time, as required to meet the School's operational needs.
-While Two Rivers PCS may allow flexible work schedules, some jobs/departments need to operate with a standard schedule, that requires the majority of employees to begin and end work at the same time each day.
+Daily and weekly work schedules may be changed from time-to-time, as required to meet the School's operational needs. - Observe proper decorum, including adherence to dress codes and proper courtesies and respect in all dealings with students, parents, guardians, visitors, and fellow employees. - Avoid discussing employment-related matters with other staff members as well as School parents and guardians.
+However, Two Rivers does not require that employees refrain from discussing employment-related matters with other Two Rivers employees and will not discharge, discipline, or otherwise discriminate against employees because they make such disclosures. - Be responsible for individual work areas, keeping them neat and in a manner presentable to the School's parents, guardians, and visitors. - Not abuse employment benefits and allowances. - Be punctual and focused on your duties and responsibilities. - Adhere to all Two Rivers policies and rules. - Ask questions when unsure of the School's policy or procedure in any situation, no matter how trivial the situation may seem. - Maintain the School's reputation and community standing when at or when away from the School. - Maintain a professional relationship at all times with students, and avoid engaging in any conduct with a student which creates the appearance of impropriety or inappropriate conduct.

-- •Observe proper decorum, including adherence to dress codes and proper courtesies and respect in all dealings with students, parents, guardians, visitors, and fellow employees. - •Avoid discussing employment-related matters with other staff members as well as School parents and guardians.
-However, Two Rivers PCS does not require that employees refrain from discussing employment-related matters with other Two Rivers PCS employees and will not discharge, discipline, or otherwise discriminate against employees because they make such disclosures. - •Be responsible for individual work areas, keeping them neat and in a manner presentable to the School's parents, guardians, and visitors. - •Not abuse employment benefits and allowances. - •Be punctual and focused on your duties and responsibilities. - •Adhere to all Two Rivers PCS policies and rules. - •Ask questions when unsure of the School's policy or procedure in any situation, no matter how trivial the situation may seem. - •Maintain the School's reputation and community standing when at or when away from the School. - •Maintain a professional relationship at all times with students, and avoid engaging in any conduct with a student which creates the appearance of impropriety or inappropriate conduct. - •Report to your supervisor or the HR Team staff or student conduct which is adverse to Two Rivers PCS's effort to create a nurturing, welcoming, and safe environment for all students.
+Report to your supervisor or the HR Team staff or student conduct which is adverse to Two Rivers' effort to create a nurturing, welcoming, and safe environment for all students.